darkrsw/2023-knu-se-final-exam/README.md

 * R5.
 You should not add any file.
 * R6.
 You shall edit only `my_compress.py`.
 * R7.
 Your fixed `my_compress.py` shall make all test cases given in `test_compress.py` pass.
+* R8.
+Shall change one single line of `my_compress.py` to fix the program; changing more than one line won't give you points.